 Our relationship with south-east Europe

 New Zealand has cordial relations with the non-EU member state countries in the south-east region of Europe, with emerging trade and economic connections.
-These countries include Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia (fYRoM), Montenegro, and Serbia.
+These countries include Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, and Serbia.
 New Zealand is accredited to these countries from its Embassy in Rome, and also engages with them through a range of multilateral fora, particularly the United Nations, the Croatia Summit, and the Asia-Europe Meeting.

 The tempo of senior visits is increasing, including at Ministerial level.
 In 2014, New Zealand Minister of Foreign Affairs Hon Murray McCully became the first New Zealand Minister to visit Serbia and also visited Montenegro.
 The Montenegrin Minister of Agriculture and Rural Development Dr Petar Ivanović reciprocated this visit in June 2015.
 New Zealand’s Special Envoy Jim Bolger visited Albania in April 2014.